express-labs/pure-react-carousel/README.md

 Obviously, you can customize the heck out of the layout.
 If you need to bury your Slider component in 18 parent divs, go for it.
 It will still do it's job.
 Feel free to add the className property to any of the Components to further customize your carousel.
 Or, hook into the many BEM named default CSS class names built into the carousel components.

 ## Docs

+**A general note:**  You can append your own className to every single component in this library.
+Also, any props not consumed by a component are passed through to the root element of each component.
+This makes all the components in this library HIGHLY configurable.
+You can, for example, add your one event handlers, or change aria tags, etc.

 ### \<CarouselProvider />
 | property | type | default | required | purpose |